Home > Tours > Africa Tours > Middle East Tours > Petra & Wadi Rum by Bike

 Following lunch, surrounded by the vastness of the desert and towering rocky outcrops, we transfer back to Amman, a journey of approximately four hours with a stop en route.
 Stay: Larsa Hotel (or similar) (B).

 Breakfast marks our final meal, an excellent chance to reminisce about an adventure packed with excitement.
-To make your return journey home easier, there's a free shared transfer back to the airport (B).
+To make your return journey home easier, there's a free shared transfer back to the airport.
+Alternatively speak to your sales representative about our range of extensions, including time at the Dead Sea (B).

 Trip Inclusions

-• Camp under the stars in Wadi Rum
+• Sleep under the stars in our private Bedouin camp in Wadi Rum

 • Five days cycling with full vehicle support